iast94/infrastructure-interview-test-main/README.md

 Connect your local machine to the cloud provider:

 1. Download the config file from kubernetes cluster located on your cloud provider;
 2. Copy the config file to the kubernetes config directory.
-Replace the "config-file" in the next command with your config file name.
+Replace the '<config-file>"' in the next command with your config file name.

 ```bash
 cp <config-file> ~/.kube/config